 We’ve all heard the saying “nothing is certain except death and taxes,” but have you ever wondered what’s most likely to punch our ticket?
 It turns out that in the US, three big culprits are responsible for a large chunk of deaths each year.
 Like a grim game of rock-paper-scissors, these health issues duke it out for the top spot.

 Understanding these common causes of death isn’t just morbid curiosity – it’s crucial information that can help us make better health choices.
 After all, knowledge is power, right?
-So let’s dive into the top three killers in the US.
+So let’s dive into the top three killers in the US—these are the three diseases most responsible for mortality: heart disease, cancer, and COVID-19.
 Who knows?
 This info might just save your life or the life of someone you love.
 Ready to uncover the not-so-fun facts about what’s cutting American lives short?

 Key Takeaways